OKRs vs. KPIs: What we'll explore

 So how can you test what to track before setting your KPIs in stone?

 OKRs, by nature, have multiple key results.
-With 3-5 key results per objective, you can efficiently test potential KPIs.
+With two to four key results per objective, you can efficiently test potential KPIs.
 OKRs help you assess the validity and relevancy of KPIs before they’re permanently fixed in your reporting.

 Use OKRs to flag KPIs